dotnet/training-tutorials/content/fsharp/getting-started/troubleshooting.md

 ## F# compiler errors
 *A listing of common errors, ordered by error number*

 Here is a list of the major errors that seem to me worth documenting.
-I have not documented any errors that are self explanatory, only those that seem obscure to beginners.
+No errors have been documented that are self explanatory, only those that seem obscure to beginners.

-I will continue to add to the list in the future, and I welcome any suggestions for additions.

 FS0001: The type 'X' does not match the type 'Y'
 FS0003: This value is not a function and cannot be applied